 Many of our clients take payments from their customers using credit cards.
-In order to be able to do this, banks and the Payment Card Industry (PCI) require organizations to comply with the PCI Data Security Standard or PCI DSS.
-This is a set of technical and policy/procedural requirements that when implemented properly help ensure the safe handling of cardholder data.
-Non-compliance with these requirements is no laughing matter as credit card companies can assess penalties for non-compliance of between $5k-500K/month depending on transaction volume.
-Other consequences such as compensation of victims, revenue loss, reputational loss, etc. can also occur.
+Banks and the Payment Card Industry (PCI) require organizations to comply with the PCI Data Security Standard or PCI DSS if they accept credit cards.
+PCI DSS is a set of technical and policy/procedural requirements that help ensure the safe handling of cardholder data.
+Non-compliance with these requirements is no laughing matter.
+Credit card companies can assess penalties for non-compliance of between $5k-500K/month depending on transaction volume.
+In addition other consequences such as compensation of victims, revenue loss, reputational loss, etc. can also occur.

-To truly comply with the PCI Security Standards, this requires building and maintaining a very secure network.
-This includes the point-of-sale terminals (POS) as well as developing, utilizing and maintaining appropriate security policies and procedures that cover the maintenance and use of the cardholder data solution.
+To truly comply with the PCI Security Standards requires building and maintaining a very secure network.
+This network of course includes the point-of-sale terminals (POS).
+In addition, it requires developing, utilizing and maintaining appropriate security policies and procedures.
+These must cover the maintenance and use of the cardholder data solution.

-The technical requirements are typically beyond the capability of most small-to-medium businesses and means you cannot simply connect any old credit-card reader to a computer or your network and start swiping cards.
+The technical requirements are typically beyond the capability of most small-to-medium businesses.
+You cannot simply connect any old credit-card reader to a computer or your network and start swiping cards.
 (In spite of what your POS salesperson tells you.)
-To do it right requires someone like BEI to configure your network and its security for you.
+In fact, to do it right requires someone like BEI to configure your network and its security for you.

 For more information read this.